Lockheed Martin Space Systems

-The Mobile User Objective System (MUOS) is a next-generation narrowband military satellite communications module being developed by Lockheed Martin Space Systems, for the US Navy.
-The MUOS module is designed to offer enhanced and secure communications, including voice, video and data for warfighters on the move.
+The Mobile User Objective System (MUOS) is a next-generation narrowband military satellite communications module developed by Lockheed Martin Space Systems for the US Navy.
+The MUOS module is designed to offer enhanced and secure communications, including voice, video and data, for warfighters on the move.

-The MUOS satellite network is expected to achieve full operational capability in 2017 and ensure the availability of UHF narrowband communications for the US Navy past 2025.
+The MUOS satellite network is expected to achieve full operational capability in 2017 and ensure the availability of ultra-high frequency (UHF) narrowband communications for the US Navy past 2025.
 The MUOS is also expected to serve the Australian defence forces.

-The MUOS is a satellite constellation designed to replace the military’s ultra-high frequency follow-on (UFO) system, and offers improved communication capabilities for mobile and fixed-site terminal users through common air interface (CAI) and wideband code division multiple access (WCDMA) waveforms.
+The MUOS is a satellite constellation designed to replace the military’s UHF follow-on (UFO) system.
+It offers improved communication capabilities for mobile and fixed-site terminal users through common air interface (CAI) and wideband code division multiple access (WCDMA) waveforms.

 The MUOS programme includes four geostationary earth orbit (GEO) satellites and one on-orbit spare.
-Each satellite has a design life of 15 years and can carry two payloads including WCDMA and legacy ultra-high frequency (UHF) satellite communications (SATCOM).
+Each satellite has a design life of 15 years and can carry two payloads including WCDMA and legacy UHF satellite communications (SATCOM).
 The transmitting power of the satellites is 9.8W.

 The second satellite, MUOS-2, was delivered in May 2013 and launched in July 2013.
 The satellite completed on-orbit testing and was handed over to the US Navy in December 2013.

 The Naval Satellite Operations Center relocated the MUOS-2 in its operational slot, where the satellite was tested and evaluated before its formal commissioning by the government in 2014.

 Lockheed Martin completed the multi-beam antenna installation of the fourth MUOS satellite, MOUS-4, in April 2013.